-For more information on creating private objectives, see this article.
+For more information on creating private objectives, see "Create a private objective" Help Center article.

-Past reviewers can see all reviews that were conducted while they were the reviewer.
-Once a reviewer is changed, all reviews will then be conducted with the new reviewer.
+Past managers can see all reviews that were conducted while they were the manager.

-For more information on changing a reviewer during a review cycle, see this article.
+For more information on changing a manager during a review cycle, refer to our "Change manager review author for a review cycle participant" Help Center article.

 When an individual requests feedback from their peers using the "Request Feedback" feature, they have the option to share feedback results with their manager during the setup process.
 If they choose not to do so initially, but decide they want to share feedback with their manager at a later date, they can do so by following the steps in the "Share feedback with my manager after the fact" section of our "Manage my received feedback" Help center article.